Murcul/humans-of-gitstart/docs/working-at-gitstart/3-benefits.md

 - **🌏 Onsites:** We organise and pay for onsite in cool and memorables places.
 We have an +1 policy.
 - **🏝 Unlimited Paid Time Off:** Take the time you need to relax, explore, and recharge, whenever you need it, without worrying about caps or limits.
 - **🐣 Parental Leave:** Welcoming a new family member is a big moment.
 We offer generous leave and support to make the transition easy.
 A few of our team have family - even twins!
 - **🍽 GitStart Meals:** Enjoy meals with teammates.
-If you are nomadic and in the same city as other GitStarters, we pay for meals.@
+If you are nomadic and in the same city as other GitStarters, we pay for meals.

 ### Unique Perks We Take Pride In
 - **🛂 Visa Sponsorship:** Dream of living somewhere new?
 We'll help sponsor your application and help with the visa.